AMReX-Codes/amrex/Docs/JOSS/paper.md

 Current AMReX-based application codes target accelerator design, astrophysics, combustion, cosmology, microfluidics, materials science and multiphase flow.

+AMReX developers believe that interoperability is an important feature of sustainable software.
-AMReX is part of the 2018 xSDK software release.
+AMReX has examples of interfaces to other popular software packages such as SUNDIALS, PETSc and hypre, and is part of the 2018 xSDK software release thus installable with spack.

-# Particles
+## Particles

 AMReX provides data structures and iterators for performing data-parallel particle simulations.
-Our approach is particularly suited to particles that interact with data defined on a (possibly adaptive) block-structured hierarchy of meshes.
-Example applications include Particle-in-Cell (PIC) simulations, Lagrangian tracers, or particles that exert drag forces onto a fluid, such as in multi-phase flow calculations.
+The approach is particularly suited to particles that interact with data defined on a (possibly adaptive) block-structured hierarchy of meshes.
+Example applications include those that use Particle-in-Cell (PIC) methods, Lagrangian tracers, or solid particles that exchange momentum withe surrounding fluid through drag forces.
-The overall goals of AMReX’s particle tools are to allow users flexibility in specifying how the particle data is laid out in memory and to handle the parallel communication of particle data.
+AMReX’s particle implementation allows users flexibility in specifying how the particle data is laid out in memory and in choosing how to optimize parallel communication of particle data.

-# Linear Solvers
+## Linear Solvers

 AMReX includes native linear solvers for parabolic and elliptic equations.
 Solution procedures include geometric multigrid and BiCGStab iterative solvers; interfaces to external hypre and PETSc solvers are also provided.

-# I/O and Post-processing
+## I/O and Post-processing

 AMReX has native I/O for checkpointing and for reading and writing plotfiles for post-processing analysis or visualization.
 AMReX also supplies interfaces to HDF5.
 The AMReX plotfile format is supported by VisIt, Paraview, and yt.
 AMReX also has linkages to external routines through both Conduit and SENSEI.

-# Asynchronous Iterators

-Hiding communication overheads via overlapping communication with computation requires a sufficiently large amount of task parallelism.
-This problem is even more challenging due to various types of tasks in an AMReX program, including data parallel tasks (same workload on different data partitions) and control parallel tasks (different types of workload).
-AMReX’s asynchronous iterators can facilitate the job of identifying tasks in the applications using two types of iterators.

-# Fork-Join Support

-An AMReX-based application consists of a set of MPI ranks cooperating together on distributed data.
-Typically, all of the ranks in a job compute in a bulk-synchronous, data-parallel fashion, where every rank does the same sequence of operations, each on different parts of the distributed data.

-The fork-join functionality in AMReX allows the user to divide the job’s MPI ranks into subgroups (i.e. fork) and assign each subgroup an independent task to compute in parallel with each other.
-After all of the forked child tasks complete, they synchronize (i.e. join), and the parent task continues execution as before.

-The fork-join operation can also be invoked in a nested fashion, creating a hierarchy of fork-join operations, where each fork further subdivides the ranks of a task into child tasks.
-This approach enables heterogeneous computation and reduces the strong scaling penalty for operations with less inherent parallelism or with large communication overheads.

-# Fortran interfaces

-The core of AMReX is written in C++.
-For Fortran users who want to write all of their programs in Fortran, AMReX provides Fortran interfaces around much of AMReX's core functionality.

-# Parallelism
+## Parallelism

 AMReX’s GPU strategy focuses on providing performant GPU support with minimal changes to AMReX-based application codes and maximum flexibility.